piaballerstadt/Python-Pre-Setup/README.md

 You propably don't want to change much in this file.
 However, some details are hidden in this code and not customizable yet, so for some special usages, you have to dig into this code - but I promise, it will be easy.

 * **Add/Remove custom python modules**: Each Python installation will include some modules by default.
-These default modules can be customized by scrolling near the bottom of the file and editing the '$modules'-Array, which you can find easily.
+These default modules can be customized by scrolling near the bottom of the file and editing the `$modules`-Array, which you can find easily.
-* **Don't hide the output**: Usually, you should be able to disable hiding by providing a '-Hide' Paramter in your 'Setup.cmd'.
-If this doesn't work, you can go to the beginning of the InstallerScript just below the line '#requires -version 2.0'.
-In the following *param*-Block, set *[string]$Hidden* to ""
+* **Don't hide the output**: Usually, you should be able to disable hiding by providing a `-Hide` Paramter in your `Setup.cmd`.
+If this doesn't work, you can go to the beginning of the InstallerScript just below the line `#requires -version 2.0`.
+In the following *param*-Block, set `[string]$Hidden` to ""

 ### More